piotrpiwnik/Chatbot-Overflow---Piotr-Piwnik/README.md

 # Chatbot-Overflow---Piotr-Piwnik
-Shared repository for the Master Thesis
+Repository with my Master Thesis and the complete code used to analyze the Stack Exchange data.